Patent Prosecution: Everything You Need to Know

 When you submit the correct application for your patent, you have taken the first step to patent prosecution.
 The next steps include responding to any requests from your examiner and waiting for approval or rejection.

 If you need help with patent prosecution, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.